 \centerline{$ {}^\flat $ Department of Mathematics, National Tsing Hua University} \centerline{Hsinchu 300, TAIWAN --- {\tt chuah@math.nthu.edu.tw}} 9pt \centerline{$ {}^\sharp $ Dipartimento di Matematica, Universit\`a degli Studi di Roma ``Tor Vergata''} \centerline{Via della ricerca scientifica 1, I\,-00133 Roma, ITALY --- {\tt gavarini@mat.uniroma2.it}}

 39pt

-{\bf Abstract:} We consider a real Abelian Lie supergroup $G$ acting on its complexi\-fication $M$, equipped with a $G$--invariant super K\"ahler form.
-We extend the scheme of classical geometric quantization to this setting and construct a unitary $G$--represen\-tation.
-We show that the occurrences of its irreducible subrepresentations are governed by the image of the moment map of the super K\"ahler form.
-As an application, we construct a Gelfand model of $G$, namely a unitary $G$--representation in which every unitary irreducible representation occurs exactly once.
+{\bf Abstract:} Let $G$ be a real Abelian Lie supergroup, let $M$ be its complexification.
+We classify the $G$-invariant super K\"ahler forms on $M$.
+For the super K\"ahler forms with Hamiltonian actions, we extend the scheme of geometric quantization to the super setting and construct unitary $G$-representations.
+We show that the irreducible representations that occur in these unitary representations are governed by the image of the moment maps of super K\"ahler forms.
+As an application, we construct a Gelfand model of $G$, namely a unitary $G$-representation in which every unitary irreducible representation occurs exactly once.

 15pt

 \emph{2020 Mathematics Subject Classification:}\; 22E45, 32A36, 53C55, 53D50, 58A50 3pt